logo1logo_sticklogo1logo1

 more

-This auspicious triptych depicts cranes, turtles, pine trees, and more, based on the theme of "Takasago," a familiar Noh play.
+This auspicious set of scrolls depicts cranes, turtles, a pine tree, and more, based on the theme of "Takasago," a familiar Noh play.

 more

-Though the subject is simple, the depiction of the moonlight reflected on the water is innovative, evoking the sense of the ever-changing passage of time.
+Although the subject is simple, the depiction of the moonlight reflected on the water is innovative.
+It makes us feel even the ever-changing passage of time.

 more